fd0/usbload/usbdrv/Readme.txt

 http://www.obdev.at/avrusb/

 This directory contains the USB firmware only.
-Copy it as-is to your own project and add your own version of "usbconfig.h".
-A template for your own "usbconfig.h" can be found in "usbconfig-prototype.h" in this directory.
+Copy it as-is to your own project and add all .c and .S files to your project (these files are marked with an asterisk in the list below).
+Then copy usbconfig-prototype.h as usbconfig.h to your project and edit it according to your configuration.

 TECHNICAL DOCUMENTATION